gfigueroam/performance-test/README.md

 but is spun up in the Aurora configuration and run embedded in each UDS instance, tagging metrics in InfluxDB with links to each separate Mesos instance/shard.
 The latest UDS metrics dashboard is available on [Grafana](http://grafana.prod.hmheng-infra.brnp.internal/dashboard/db/uds).

+## SonarQube

+The code analysis stage of the CI process leverages a tool called SonarQube to scan for code smells, bugs, or vulnerabilities.
+The SonarQube project is hosted [https://sonarqubehmh.prod.hmheng-qe.br.internal/dashboard?id=io.hmheng.uds](https://sonarqubehmh.prod.hmheng-qe.br.internal/dashboard?id=io.hmheng.uds).
+Each time a push is made to the GitHub project that is not on the `master` branch the code will be run against SonarQube and must past the quality gates set within that project.
+The plugin [SonarQube Scanner for Jenkins](http://redirect.sonarsource.com/plugins/jenkins.html) is required.